JimmyPun610/BarcodeScanner.Mobile/README.md

 # BarcodeScanner.XF

-## This library is migrated to [BarcodeScanner.Mobile](https://github.com/JimmyPun610/BarcodeScanner.Mobile/) and archieved.
+## This library is migrated to [BarcodeScanner.Mobile](https://github.com/JimmyPun610/BarcodeScanner.Mobile/) and archived.

 Powerful barcode scanning library for Xamarin Forms using Google MLKit API.